shayantabatabaee/gisma-acm-mvp/README.md

 To run the application make sure <b>Java 21</b> is installed and `JAVA_HOME` environment variable is set correctly.
 Additionally, this application requires a <b>MySQL</b> server and <b>MongoDB</b> to store data.
-The corresponding tables should be created and pass through the environment variables to the application.
+<b>The corresponding tables must be created</b> and pass through the environment variables to the application.

 ### 1. Run using Maven Wrapper